Call us on – 0800 0443 730

 These are just a few examples, many of which have been used successfully to avoid bans for clients of this firm.

-• Where an officer expresses doubts about the machine for good reason they must take an alternative sample
+• Where an officer expresses doubts about the machine for good reason they must take an alternative sample.

-• The police fail to arrange an assessment by a police doctor before an interview where you have sustained injuries.
+• The police must arrange an assessment by a police doctor where you have sustained injuries to determine your fitness for interview.

-• The police fail to arrange a translator where you have limited English for example you have difficulty with technical jargon or procedural terms.
+• The courts have ruled the police must arrange a translator where the suspect has limited English for example difficulty with long or technical words.

-Here are some example cases dealt with by the firm
+Here are some example cases dealt with by the firm with the above issues.

 R v XL – Carlisle MC